smatechnologies/ibm-i-agent-docs/docs/security/object-authority-matrix.md

 To view the specific object authorities required for the minimal list outlined above, use the LSAM menu 9, function 8: Work with object authority.
 From the list display, function key <**F15**> may be used to access the subset window.
 Specify subset option 6, then type QSYSOPR in the window user name field.
 Once <**Enter**> is  pressed to apply the subset rule, the list of object authorities will be limited to only the objects that have authority granted to QSYSOPR.
 The actual fields that enable the authority for QSYSOPR are typically not visible in the list display.
 Use option 5=Display to examine each object detail in order to see the authority granted to QSYSOPR.

 :::warning
-Only the site security officer should be allowed to use the LSAM function of Work with object authority.
+Only the site security officer should be allowed to use the LSAM function of **Work with Object Authority**.
 The information displayed by this function should be kept confidential.
 The action options and function keys supported by this function provide direct access to IBM i commands such as GRTOBJAUT.
 :::

 ## LSAM Special Authorities